macca448/kombucha_temp_ctl/README.md

   5. 2 x DS18B20 Temperature sensors
   6. 1 x 50mm Radial Fan
   7. AC light switch for AC isolation.
-  8.  misc waire and hardeware
+  8.  misc wire and hardeware

 ## How it Works
 Heat ON temp is when chamber sensor temp is 26 degC